kadenw3208/writeups/LITCTF-2023/crypto/cursed-ciphers/cursed-ciphers.md

 The first thing that we notice is that in the first part, there should be a `i` instead of a `b` at position 1.
 (Note: In computer science, it is typical to use indices that start at 0 instead of 1).
 Let's shift back to the key for this: `21 17 | 1 | 1`.
 It is at position 1!
 Hmm, we may be on to something here!

 ### ❗❗❗❗❗❗IMPORTANT❗❗❗❗❗❗
-**In order to solve the question, we nee to realize that the indices of the cursed characters are given in the key section.**
+**In order to solve the question, we need to realize that the indices of the cursed characters are given in the key section.**
 ### ❗❗❗❗❗❗IMPORTANT❗❗❗❗❗❗
 Let's look at the third flag.
 By analysis, we also realize that the words inside the curly braces (`{}`) should spell out to be `affine_my_beloved` (with varying capitalization).
 So, we note down the index of the characters that are wrong, or **cursed** (🤔🤔🤔).
 First decoding the `Affine Cipher` gives `iLTcTF{AFFind_MY_BdiOVeD}`.
 The third row of the keys gives `11 1 | 2 | 12 18`.
 The characters at positions `12` and `18` are both `d`.
 Now we are pretty sure of our pattern.<br><br>